 KEN SLAVIN - JAZZ CROONER EXTRAORDINAIRE!

-Some folks compare him to a younger Tony Bennett, Johnny Hartman or Mel Torme.
+Some folks describe him as a younger Tony Bennett, Johnny Hartman or Mel Torme.
 One reviewer dubbed him “Mr. Tuxedo Voice.”
 Texas Monthly says he’s one of the “Swing Set.”
-In reality, his voice,persona and performance style put him in a category all his own.
+In reality, his voice, persona and performance style put him in a category all his own.
 But no matter how you describe him, there isn’t anybody on today’s music scene quite like jazz crooner KEN SLAVIN.

-Long before the current crop of young interpreters of classic jazz and the Great American Songbook embarked on their careers, Ken was working the microphone in a town known more for rock, country and Tejano music than jazz.
-He literally has appeared everywhere from hamburger joints to formal concert halls, earning scores of fans and positive reviews along the way.
+Long before the current crop of young interpreters of classic jazz and the Great American Songbook embarked on their careers, Ken -- who celebrated 25 years in the music business in 2015 and recently became a voting member of The Recording Academy, which produces the GRAMMY Awards -- was working the microphone in a town known more for rock, country and Tejano music than jazz.
+Over the years he literally has appeared everywhere from hamburger joints to formal concert halls, earning scores of fans and positive reviews along the way.

-Ken's classy and fresh approach to the Great American Songbook and Spanish language classics has earned him the honor of opening for such jazz legends as The Four Freshmen, Eddie Palmieri, David Sanborn, Dee Dee Bridgewater and Chico Hamilton, performing in concert with the internationally acclaimed Jim Cullum Jazz Band (whose National Public Radio Program, "Riverwalk, Live From The Landing," ran for more than 20 years), and giving private performances for Grammy Award winners Helen Reddy and Vikki Carr.
+Ken's classy and fresh approach to the Great American Songbook and Spanish language classics has landed him headline appearances as far north as Alaska and as far south as Mexico City - and radio airplay around the world.
+He has opened for such jazz legends as The Four Freshmen, Eddie Palmieri, David Sanborn, Dee Dee Bridgewater and Chico Hamilton, performed in concert with the internationally acclaimed Jim Cullum Jazz Band (whose National Public Radio Program, "Riverwalk, Live From The Landing," ran for more than 20 years), and has given private performances for GRAMMY Award winners Helen Reddy and Vikki Carr.

 After discovering him on You Tube, Baltimore Net Radio - which streams worldwide on the Internet - invited him to host four editions of "A Visit With Connie Francis."
 Ken researched, scripted and narrated the four guest appearances, produced by Diane Linden Thomas, which spotlighted the vast discography and live performances of the legendary songstress.